 Metal roofs, whether it’s standing seam metal or another type, are generally designed in a way that helps prevent ice dams.
 However, there are several things you should keep in mind.
 The first is to make sure an ice and water shield is installed.
 You’ll also have to ensure there are adequate levels of insulation and ventilation in your attic.
 It’s also a good idea to have products (like the ones mentioned above) that can help remove ice from metal roofs.

 Ice dam prevention is an important step to take when it comes to properly maintaining your roof and protecting your home.
-At Legacy Service, we have a team who are experts regarding all things roofing, so if you need any direction about ice dam prevention, we’re the company to call.
-Whether you need assistance with it, or you’d like to learn more about installing a new roof, give us a call at 215-798-9790 or visit https://legacyusa.com/contact/.
+At Legacy Service, we have a team who are experts regarding all things roofing, so if you need a new roof to help with ice dam prevention, we’re the company to call.
+If you’d like to learn more about installing a new roof, give us a call at 215-798-9790 or visit https://legacyusa.com/contact/.

 Posted on Feb 28, 2020 in Roof